Table of contents

 Integrating commerce at every step of the journey

-There was a time, not long ago, when having an ecommerce solution simply meant being able to process transactions online.
+There was a time, not long ago, when having an ecommerce platform simply meant being able to process transactions online.
 While today’s solutions still need to offer this capability, there’s much more to creating the personalized, contextualized experience that customers now expect from brands.

 Delivering an integrated commerce experience means starting well before the sales transaction, with the acquisition of customers.
 It continues through and beyond the purchase phase with after-sales service, ongoing engagement, and, ultimately, repeat purchasing.

-Essential features of a solid commerce solution
+Essential features of a solid ecommerce platform

 Customer acquisition: Help customers find you

 What’s the benefit of having an awesome ecommerce site if nobody finds it?
 Solutions that incorporate or integrate with marketing and advertising technology can help you target and attract potential customers to your site.